jchiquet/aricode/Readme.md

 normalization and correction for chance.”* Journal of Machine Learning Research 11.Oct (2010): 2837-2854.

+A modified adjusted Rand Index (unbiased and motivated by a multinomial model of the clusterings) is available.

+A fast implementation for computing the Chi-square statistics is also implemented.

 ## Available functions

 The functions included in aricode are:

   - `ARI`: computes the adjusted rand index
+  - `Chi2`: computes the Chi-square statistics
+  - `MARI`: computes the modified adjusted rand index (Sundqvist et al, in preparation)
   - `NVI`: computes the the normalized variation information
   - `NID`: computes the normalized information distance
   - `NMI`: computes the normalized mutual information